tiny-dancer/notes/runiac_origin_story.md.1.md

 > To clarify, pipelines are **hugely** important to the success of a product.
 The key is ensuring the pipeline works for you over time and you don't work for the pipeline.
 We were spending too much time on pipeline code.

-- *Faster feedback on changes*:  The faster a Waiting 30-60 minutes for feedback on if your change worked or not is highly
+- *Faster feedback on changes*:  The faster a developer receives feedback on there change, the more changes they can test, the more changes they can test the more they can develop and with a high quality.
+Waiting 30-60 minutes for feedback on if your change worked or not was a huge inhibitor to developing quality products efficiently.
+One would

 - **_No pipeline code_** necessary to add new features
 - Changes can be easily and reliably tested from a **_local environment_**